Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Discussion

 \section{Discussion}

-In the current section we reflect on the obtained results in the same order as the experiments were conducted.
-Namely, performance comparison between: i) CatBoost and no-information models; ii) volume-based (VCRB) and price levels extraction methods; iii) ES and B6 financial instrument; and iv) relatedness of feature interactions obtained from SHAP and the explicit model decision paths.
+In the current section, we reflect on the obtained results in the same order as the experiments were conducted.
+Namely, a performance comparison between i) CatBoost and no-information models; ii) volume-based (VCRB) and price levels extraction methods; iii) ES and B6 financial instrument; iv) relatedness of feature interactions obtained from SHAP and the explicit model decision paths.
 Furthermore, we reflect on the limitations of the study as well as its broader implications and future work.

-When discussing effect sizes, we note that in different fields interpretation of the effect sizes varies depending on the commonly observed differences in the effects between the test groups~\cite{Durlak2009HowSizes}.
-For instance, in social and medical sciences it is common to consider Hedge's \textit{g} effect sizes above 0.2, 0.5 and 0.8 as small, medium and large, respectively~\cite{Lakens2013CalculatingANOVAs}.
+When discussing effect sizes, we note that in different fields interpretation of the effect sizes varies depending on the commonly observed differences in the effects between the test groups~\citep{Durlak2009HowSizes}.
+For instance, in social and medical sciences it is common to consider Hedge's \textit{g} effect sizes above 0.2, 0.5 and 0.8 as small, medium and large, respectively~\citep{Lakens2013CalculatingANOVAs}.
 To our knowledge, there are no established effect size thresholds in the field of financial time series data analysis.
-Hence, we mainly use the 0-threshold indicating absence of the effect size, and contribute to the establishment of the domain-specific thresholds by reporting the effect sizes.
-Interpreting the data, we are guided by the confidence intervals as they represent 95\% chance of finding the population effect size within the reported range.

-When considering the choice of effect size measure, it is important to distinguish between repeated measures and pair-matched comparison.
+Hence, we mainly use the 0-threshold indicating absence of the effect size and contribute to the establishment of the domain-specific thresholds by reporting the effect sizes.
+Interpreting the data, we are guided by the confidence intervals as they represent a 95\% chance of finding the population effect size within the reported range.
+When considering the choice of effect size measure, it is important to distinguish between repeated measures and pair-matched comparisons.
 RQ1, RQ2 and RQ4 are good examples of repeated measures as we use the same data for extracting the patterns in two groups.
 RQ3 is an example of pair-matched comparison as we consider the same time intervals, and different but related time series for the two groups.
 Hence, we use Hedge's \textit{g$_{av}$} measure designed for paired data throughout the study.
 We note that using the original Hedge's \textit{g} measure in the RQ3 does not fundamentally change the results.